Biased parameter inference of eccentric, spin-precessing binary black holes: Methodology

 where $\chi_\text{1z}$ and $\chi_\text{2z}$ are the components of the two spin vectors in the direction of the angular momentum vector.
 The other parameter is the spin-precession parameter, $\rm{\chi_p}$, that measures the spin effects in-plane with the orbit of the binary, and is defined in terms of the perpendicular spin vectors, $S_{i\perp}=|\hat{L}\times (\vec{S_i}\times \hat{L})|$, where $\Vec{S}_i$ is the individual spin angular momentum vector of the compact object in the binary with mass $m_i$, and $\hat{L}$ represents the unit vector along the angular momentum axis of the binary.
 The effective spin-precession parameter can be written as \cite{Schmidt:2012rh, Hannam:2013oca, Schmidt:2014iyl}:

 where, $A_{1}=2+(3/2q)$ and $A_{2}=2+(3q/2)$ are mass parameters defined in terms of the mass ratio $q=m_1/m_2>1$.

 For eccentric recoveries with \textsc{TaylorF2Ecc}~\cite{Moore:2016qxz, Kim:2019abc}, we sample on the eccentricity parameter ($e$), and for eccentric recovery with \textsc{IMRESIGMA}~\citep{Paul:2024ujx}, we sample over eccentricity ($e$) as well as the mean anomaly ($l$) parameter in addition to the standard parameters for aligned-spin recovery.
-The complete information on the prior models and ranges is included in Table \ref{table:priors} in Appendix \ref{appendix:priors}.
+The complete information on the prior models and ranges, along with the sampler settings used for the analysis is included in Table \ref{table:priors} in Appendix \ref{appendix:priors}.

 We use the HLV network \citep{LIGOScientific:2014pky, VIRGO:2014yos} with design sensitivities of Advanced LIGO \cite{PyCBC-PSD:aLIGO} and Virgo \cite{PyCBC-PSD:AdvVirgo} detectors to perform all the parameter estimation analyses shown here.
 All injections performed in this work include only the dominant modes ($\ell=2, |m|=2$) of gravitational radiation and are performed in zero-noise.
 The injections are created for BBH mergers at a luminosity distance of 410 Mpc, inclined at an angle of $30^\circ$ with the line-of-sight.
 We have arbitrarily chosen the $\alpha$, $\delta$, and $\psi$ angles to be $164^\circ$, $60^\circ$, and $60^\circ$ respectively.
 The geocent time was set to $1137283217s$.